HBV hydrology model: Discharge modelling

 The HBV model is a lumped (or semi-distributed) bucket-type (or also called 'conceptual') catchment model that has relatively few model parameters and minimal forcing input requirements, usually the daily temperature and the daily precipitation.

-First the snow is calculated after defining a threshold melting temperature (TT usually 0 °C) and a parameter CMELT that reflects the equivalent melted snow for the difference of temperature.
-The result is divided into a liquid part that is the surface runoff and a second part that infiltrates.
+First, the snow is calculated after defining a threshold melting temperature (TT usually 0 °C) and a parameter CMELT that reflects the equivalent melted snow for the difference of temperature.
+The result is divided into a surface runoff part and a part that enters the soil by infiltration.

-Second the soil moisture is calculated after defining an initial value and the field capacity (FC).
+Second, the soil moisture is calculated after defining an initial value and the field capacity (FC).